Who to See for IBS | Finding the Right Care Team

 An IBS diagnosis may be given if your symptoms intermittently have lasted longer than six months or if you have experienced them weekly for the last three months.

-While reviewing your history, your doctor may ask you to complete other tests to rule out digestive conditions such as celiac disease, ulcerative colitis, and other inflammatory bowel diseases.
+While reviewing your history, your doctor may ask you to complete other tests or a colonoscopy to rule out digestive conditions such as celiac disease, ulcerative colitis, and other inflammatory bowel diseases.

 Nourish can connect you with a dietitian specializing in gut health disorders.
 If you want individualized nutrition support, consider booking a virtual appointment with a dietitian.